-The capital costs of the projects have been funded by £793,100 of investment and £1.3 million short-term debt courtesy of our debt facility with Oxford City Council.
-This debt funding has to be repaid by March 2019.
+The original capital cost of the projects have been funded by £793,100 of investment and £1.3 million short-term debt courtesy of our debt facility with Oxford City Council. £628,715 of this has been repaid, leaving £677,852 to be paid by 29 March 2019.
 By replacing the short-term debt with investment, we are increasing community ownership of renewable energy.